 - Full-Time Enrollment: 160

 - Percentage of Graduates Employed Three Months After Graduation: 94.1%

 36.)
 Temple University (Fox)

-Established in 1918, the Fox School of Business, Temple University has a distinguished and storied tradition of preparing business leaders, professionals and entrepreneurs for successful careers in a variety of industries.
+Established in 1918, the Fox School of Business, Temple University has a distinguished and storied tradition of preparing business leaders, professionals, and entrepreneurs for successful careers in a variety of industries.
 Today it is the largest, most comprehensive business school in the greater Philadelphia region, and among one of the largest in the world with over 8,000 students, 195 full-time faculty and more than 65,000 alumni worldwide.
-The programs offered at Fox continue to be ranked nationally by leading business industry publications and organizations, such as the Financial Times, The Economist, U.S.News & World Report, Business Week and The Princeton Review/Entrepreneur magazine, which shows their commitment to delivering a top-notch education to their students.
+The programs offered at Fox continue to be ranked nationally by leading business industry publications and organizations, such as the Financial Times, The Economist, U.S.News & World Report, Business Week, and The Princeton Review/Entrepreneur magazine, which shows their commitment to delivering a top-notch education to their students.

-The MBA programs at Fox include full-time, part-time, executive and online MBA programs.
+The MBA programs at Fox include full-time, part-time, executive, and online MBA programs.
 The part-time MBA course is actually a hybrid class, as students can do a portion of their coursework online.
-The full-time MBA includes two global immersion trips that strengthen student’s understanding of the global economy and global business practices.
-All three MBA programs offered by Fox incorporate business competencies which has been identified by more than 300+ employers as crucial to business success, meaning students will learn the most relevant information needed to become top industry leaders.
+The full-time MBA includes two global immersion trips that strengthen a student’s understanding of the global economy and global business practices.
+All three MBA programs offered by Fox incorporate business competencies which have been identified by more than 300+ employers as crucial to business success, meaning students will learn the most relevant information needed to become top industry leaders.